8 October 2010

 Our first meeting was in the downstairs bar of The Phoenix Theatre on Charing Cross Road.
 It became a regular place to talk and thrash out ideas.
 The first meetings were tricky, particularly as Ade made it clear he didn’t believe in promotion, marketing, flyers or branding.
 But we shared a love of music and common goals.
 He was as passionate about producing a quality club night as I was about producing a quality flyer.
 This was enough for us to start working together.

 Early on, we played up the cheesiness of the club’s Oxford Street location.
 Real clubbers didn’t go near the West End on a Saturday night.
 I dug out some old Letraset books in search of Seventies clipart and found some great poses.
 I loved that they could be so kitsch, while also looking iconic and graphic – the Plastic People logo was born.
-Rather than throw away the other found images, we decided to run them all
+Rather than throw away the other found images, we decided to run them all as flyers.

 We went one step further and actually produced the flyers as proper rub-downs, complete with blue backing paper, possibly making them the most expensive club flyers ever.
 Only a few hundred were produced, with the second batch being printed on tracing paper.

+I had borrowed heavily from the much-revered Letraset and I was now keen to focus on producing my own imagery for future work.
 I had a passion for London and the everyday stuff people took for granted.
 These seemingly banal scenes took on a new feeling when captured in illustration and put on a flyer.
 I enjoyed picking them out and championing them.
 Soul Jazz records on Ingestre Place and Brick Lane Bagels were the first of these illustrations.
 Typically for London’s club scene, just as I had got started, the club faced closure.
 At least the choice of imagery for the final flyer was clear; Ade behind the washing machines which supported the decks, with Jon Lucien’s ‘Would You Believe in Me’ and Donald Byrd’s ‘Dominoes’ sleeves on view.

 While Ade searched London for a new space, I had time to take stock and start thinking about a new (hopefully uninterrupted) series.
 On reflection, there were things that bugged me with the first series; the colours didn’t work well together as a family, the typography was clunky and there were elements that didn’t need to be there.
 By the time the new Curtain Road space had opened its doors I knew exactly what I wanted to do.